Skip to content

 Neuruppin differs fundamentally from typical Berlin commuter villages.
 With around 32,000 residents, the Fontane city offers genuine urban infrastructure: a complete retail offering (REIZ shopping centre, Bilderbogen Passage, all major supermarkets), cinemas, restaurants, cafés, and an active cultural life.

 The University Hospital Ruppin-Brandenburg (UKRB) — with the MAKO 4 robotic surgical platform (the first in eastern Germany, since January 2025) — provides university-level medical care.
-No other OPR town offers comparable healthcare.
+No other Ostprignitz-Ruppin town offers comparable healthcare.
 The Fontane Therme on Ruppiner See (Germany''s largest floating lake sauna) is the wellness destination on your doorstep.

 Schools for Families